lhwzds/lhwzds/README.md

 ## Hello!
 I'm Huaiwu Li 👋

-I'm currently looking for full-time opportunities.
-I'm pursuing a Master's degree at Northwestern University and Georgia Tech.
+I'm currently looking for full-time **Software Engineer** opportunities.
+I'm pursuing a Master's degree at **Northwestern University** and **Georgia Tech**.
+And I received my Bachelor's degree in computer science from **SUSTech** .
 With a strong background in Computer Science, I'm passionate about software development, AI, and data science.
 I'm eager to leverage my skills and experience in innovative projects and collaborate with talented professionals.

 - 🌟 **Skills:**